 Understanding When to Buy and Sell Stocks

-In general, because of all that volatility, it can be risky for individual investors to buy and sell stocks to make a profit, so many investors prefer investments like ETFs, index funds, or mutual funds, which contain many stocks in one neat package.
+Because of all that volatility, it can be risky for individual investors to buy and sell stocks to make a profit, so many investors prefer investments like ETFs, index funds, or mutual funds, which contain many stocks in one neat package.

-It can be hard to know when to buy and sell stocks, even for professionals.
-But even if a passively managed index fund might be a better long-term investment, there are still lots of reasons people want to trade stocks—because they enjoy it, because they want to take a more active role in their financial goals, because they want to make specific choices with their investments (like investing in socially conscious businesses or in businesses they support).
+Even if a passively managed index fund might be a better long-term investment, there are still lots of reasons people want to trade stocks: because they enjoy it, because they want to take a more active role in their financial goals, because they want to make specific choices with their investments (like investing in socially conscious businesses or in businesses they support).

-If you’re going to get started investing, then there are some concepts you may want to know about when investing in today’s market—diversify, start small, focus on overall investing, and have long-term goals.
-If you do want to buy and sell stocks, then you should know when to buy and sell.
+For individuals looking to start investing, there are certain concepts to know: diversify, start small, focus on overall investing, and have long-term goals.
+Most important, one needs to know when to buy and sell.

-One way to know when to buy a stock is to set a price or price range for the stock.
-If you have your eye on a company, setting a price range at which you would want to buy stock in that company may help inform your decision.
-You can do this through analysts’ reports and consensus price targets, which average all analyst opinions.
+What is the price range at which you’re willing to buy?
+If an investor has a company in mind, setting a price range at which they would want to buy stock in that company may help inform their decision.
+One can do this through analysts’ reports and consensus price targets, which average all analyst opinions.

-Another way to look at value is a discounted cash flow analysis, which takes projected cash values and discounts them back to the present.
-This ultimately gives you a theoretical price target and if the actual price is below the target, then it’s (in theory) undervalued and a good buy.
+Another way to look at value is a discounted cash flow (DCF) analysis, which takes projected cash values and discounts them back to the present.
+This ultimately gives an investor a theoretical price target; if the actual price is below the target, then in theory it’s undervalued and a good buy.

 The key is to stay informed and make investing decisions based on sound research.
 It can be tempting to follow the trendy stock, but sometimes it’s more hype than it is worth.